Superman in film: Superman (1978)

 Guy Hamilton was hired to direct, with Marlon Brando and Gene Hackman signing on to play Jor-El and Lex Luthor, respectively.
-With pre-production taking place in Rome, complication arose when it was discovered that Brando could not film in Italy as he faced an obscenity lawsuit over Last Tango in Paris (1972).
+With pre-production taking place in Rome, complications arose when it was discovered that Brando could not film in Italy as he faced an obscenity lawsuit over Last Tango in Paris (1972).
 As a result, production would subsequently move to England in late 1976, but Hamilton was unable to shoot in England as he had violated his tax payments.
 To replace Hamilton, the Salkinds hired Richard Donner, who in turn brought on Tom Mankiewicz to polish the script, giving it a serious feel with Christ-like overtones.

 There was a lengthy search for a lead, and a number of famous figures turned down the role, including Robert Redford and Burt Reynolds.
-Eventually, Christopher Reeve was cast, and underwent an exercise regimen to bulk up, gaining 24 lbs before filming.
+Eventually, Christopher Reeve was cast and underwent an exercise regimen to bulk up, gaining 24 lbs before filming.
 Margot Kidder was cast as Lois Lane.

 With a budget of US$55 million, the 1978 Superman was the most expensive film made up to that point.
 It was a success both critically and commercially.

 Superman II (1980)

 Despite the success of 1978's Superman, director Richard Donner did not return to finish its sequel.
-Evidently, production of both films were marred by Donner's bad relationship with the Salkinds, for which Richard Lester acted as mediator.
+Evidently, production of both films was marred by Donner's bad relationship with the Salkinds, for which Richard Lester acted as mediator.

 With the film going over budget, the filmmakers decided to temporarily cease production of Superman II altogether, moving its climax into the first film.
 Eventually, it was completed with Lester, who gave it a more tongue-in-cheek tone relative to the first film.
 Nonetheless, Superman II was another financial and critical success, despite stiff competition with Raiders of the Lost Ark the same year.

 In 2006, after many requests for his own version of Superman II, Donner and producer Michael Thau produced their own cut and released it on November 28 that year.
 The Donner Cut received positive response from critics as well as from the stars of the original film; according to the studio, the cut made Donner "the first director in history to be able to complete a film he left during production with nearly all his footage in the can".